One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: The abelian quotient of the classical -algebra

 We say that a partition is {\it rigid} if the following two conditions hold: \begin{itemize} \item $\Delta(\lambda) = \emptyset$; \item $\lambda_i - \lambda_{i-1} < 2$ for all $i = 1,...,n$. \end{itemize}

 We say that a partition is {\it distinguished} if the following two conditions hold: \begin{itemize} \item $\lambda_i < \lambda_{i+1}$ for all $i=1,...,n$; \item $i = i'$ for all $i$. \end{itemize}

-\begin{Lemma} \cite{CM93, PT14} Let $e$ be a nilpotent element with Jordan block sizes given by the partition $\lambda \in \PeN$ in a classical Lie algebra preserving a non-degenerate form $\Psi$ on $\C^N$ such that $\Psi(u,v) = \ve \Psi(v,u)$ for $u,v\in \C^N$.
+The following result may be gathered from \cite[Theorem~3]{PT14}, \cite[Lemma~4.2]{Ja04} and \cite[Corollary~7.3.9]{CM93}. \begin{Lemma} Let $e$ be a nilpotent element with Jordan block sizes given by the partition $\lambda \in \PeN$ in a classical Lie algebra preserving a non-degenerate form $\Psi$ on $\C^N$ such that $\Psi(u,v) = \ve \Psi(v,u)$ for $u,v\in \C^N$.
 The following hold: \begin{enumerate} \item[(i)] $e$ lies in a unique sheet of $\g$ if and only if $\lambda$ is non-singular. \item[(ii)] $e$ is distinguished in the sense of Bala--Carter theory if and only if $\lambda$ is distinguished. \item[(iii)] $e$ is rigid in the sense of Lusztig--Spaltenstein induction if and only if $\lambda$ is rigid. $ $ \end{enumerate} \end{Lemma}